Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 - **Receipt locations**: Direct paths to detailed batch receipt files
 - **Summary information**: What you'll find in the receipt files

-**What the mixed results indicate**:
+**What the results indicate**:
-- **Successful analyses**: These analyses had all required metadata and passed validation successfully
+- **Successful analyses**: These analyses had all required metadata and passed validation successfully.
-- **Failed analyses**: These encountered issues during processing and require attention before resubmission
+- **Failed analyses**: These encountered issues during processing and require attention before resubmission.
-- **Next steps**: Review the batch receipt to identify specific failure reasons and correct the issues before re-running the workflow
+- **Result variability**: The success/failure depends on your analysis types, metadata completeness, and biospecimen entity pre-submission state.
-- **Result variability**: The success/failure distribution depends on your analysis types, metadata completeness, and biospecimen entity pre-submission state
+- **Next steps**: Review the batch receipt to identify specific failure reasons and correct the issues before re-running the workflow.

 ## 📋 **Understanding Test Results**